saastool/jinja2-101/README.md

   Date:
     (Today's Date with YYYY-MM-DD)
   ```
-  - Sometimes white space and break line is intolerance or we simply want our text to be tidy.
+- Sometimes white space and break line is intolerance or we simply want our text to be clean.
 We can add minus sign `-` to the start or end of a block , a comment, or a variable expression, the whitespaces before or after that block will be removed.
 Let's give it a try.

   Edit our templates/**macro_template.jinja** file.
   ```